 The Interconnect chapter of the 1994 National Technology Roadmap for Semiconductors (NTRS) described the first needs for new conductor and dielectric materials that would be necessary to meet the projected overall technology requirements.
 With the publication of the 1997 edition of the NTRS, the introduction of copper-containing chips was imminent.
 The 1999 International Roadmap for Semiconductors (ITRS) emphasized an ongoing change to new materials that were being introduced at an unprecedented pace.
 The 2001 ITRS described continued new materials introductions and highlighted the problem of increases in conductor resistivity as linewidths approach electron mean free paths.
-The slower than projected pace of low-κ dielectric introduction for microprocessors (MPUs) and application-specific ICs (ASICs) was one of the central issues for the 2003 ITRS Interconnect area.
+The slower than projected pace of low- κ dielectric introduction for microprocessors (MPUs) and application-specific ICs (ASICs) was one of the central issues for the 2003 ITRS Interconnect area.
 The 2005 ITRS showed the calculated electron scattering induced Cu resistivity rise for future technology generations, as well as the resultant effect on resistance and capacitance (RC) performance metrics.
 A crosstalk metric was also introduced in 2007.
 Managing the rapid rate of materials introduction and the concomitant complexity represents the overall near-term challenge.
 For the long term, material innovation with traditional scaling will no longer satisfy performance requirements.
 Interconnect innovation with optical, radio frequency (RF), or vertical integration combined with accelerated efforts in design and packaging will deliver the solution.

 The function of an interconnect or wiring system is to distribute clock and other signals and to provide power/ground, to and among, the various circuit/system functions on a chip.
-The fundamental development requirement for interconnect is to meet the high-bandwidth low-power signaling needs without introducing performance bottlenecks as scaling continues.
+The fundamental development requirement for interconnect is to meet the high-speed transmission needs of chips, despite further scaling of feature sizes.
 Although copper-containing chips were introduced in 1998 with silicon dioxide insulators, the lowering of insulator dielectric constant indicated by the ITRS has been problematic.
 Fluorine doped silicon dioxide ($\kappa = 3.7$) was introduced at 180 nm, however insulating materials with $\kappa = 2.7-3.0$ were not widely used until 90 nm.
 The reliability and yield issues associated with integration of these materials with dual damascene copper processing proved to be more challenging than expected.
-The integration of porous low-k materials is expected to be even more challenging.
-Since the development and integration of these new low-κ materials is rather time invariant, the anticipated acceleration of the MPU product cycle (two versus three years until 2009) will shift the achievable κ to later technology generations.
+The integration of porous low- κ materials is expected to be even more challenging.
+Since the development and integration of these new low- κ materials is rather time invariant, the anticipated acceleration of the MPU product cycle (two versus three years until 2009) will shift the achievable κ to later technology generations.
 The various dielectric materials that are projected to comprise the integrated dual damascene dielectric stack for all years of the roadmap are depicted in the Dielectric Potential Solutions figure.
-The range of both the bulk κ values and effective κ values for the integrated dielectric stack are listed in the Technology Requirements Table INTC2 The introduction of these new low dielectric constant materials, along with the reduced thickness and higher conformality requirements for barriers and nucleation layers, is a difficult integration challenge.
-(For a more thorough explanation, the Appendix illustrates the calculation of the effective k for various integration schemes.)
+The range of both the bulk κ values and effective κ values for the integrated dielectric stack are listed in the Technology Requirements Table INTC6.
+The introduction of these new low dielectric constant materials, along with the reduced thickness and higher conformality requirements for barriers and nucleation layers, is a difficult integration challenge.
+(For a more thorough explanation, the Appendix illustrates the calculation of the effective κ for various integration schemes.)
 The imminent convergence of the M1 pitches for MPU and DRAM, expected by 2010, negates the need to identify a single technical product driver but technical specifications are included for both high performance logic and DRAM.
-A new table of INTC3 dedicated for flash memory is added because the most advanced M1 pitch is applied.

-1.2 WHAT'S NEW FOR 2011?
+WHAT'S NEW FOR 2009?